ILDAnaSoft/ZHH/README.md

 source install.sh
 ```

 This will download the necessary repositories into `dependencies` and for ILDConfig extract LCFIPlus weights.
 Also, if the directory `$ZHH_VENV_NAME` (defaults `zhhvenv`) is not found, a virtual environment can be automatically set up, including python 3.11 and all dependencies defined in the `requirements.txt` file.
 Also, all ZHH and dependency processors will be compiled.
+The script may ask you for input at several points, where you can safely just press ENTER (this always confirms the default option).

 To test if the setup succeeded, call `MarlinZHH --global.LCIOInputFiles=<SomeLCIOFile>` where `SomeLCIOFile` points to a new (mc2020+) DST file.
 This will run Marlin with the `prod.xml` steering file (scripts directory).
 On DESY NAF, a valid default is given for `LCIOInputFiles`, so a simple `MarlinZHH` suffices.